JohanVillard/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 ## 1. The last digit

+- Output: OK
+- Checker: OK

+## 2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game

-- Output: NOK
+- Output: OK
-- Checker: NOK
+- Checker: OK